szaumoor/ZSTweaks/README.md

 I advise making this mod the first tweak mod in your mod tweaks, since it is quite likely that older tweak packs such as Tweaks Anthology will have a better time anticipating and reacting to changes.
 An exception to this are components that **EXPLICITLY** say that they must be installed in a certain order.
 Finally, I'm not perfect, so if you find a component that probably makes more sense to install in a different order, you might be right.
 If you find that's the case, do let me know.

 I also would recommend installing things in the order they're presented in the mod, if you can help it, as this is the way it's been most heavily tested, due to how time-consuming it is.
 If you find any issues, let me know.

+For modders: To add compatibility with other mods, do include the files with the variables in your code to help to detect components and variants thereof.
+To check that the mod has been installed (any component), you may also check for the existence of the file `zssetup.rp` in override with a ```FILE_EXISTS_IN_GAME``` check.

 ## Credits